CWiC & Graduate Students

 Unfortunately, CWiC does not currently employ graduate student speaking advisors.
 Any Penn student (undergraduate or graduate) may work with an undergraduate speaking advisor during the walk-in hours at the Speaking Center.

 Note that the advisor is trained in public speaking.
 CWiC does not assist graduate students with classroom instruction.
 Help with classroom teaching strategies can be found at The Center for Teaching and Learning.

-Detailed information about the fellowship and application process can be found here.
+More information about the fellowships, including how to apply, can be found here.

 Find useful tips on how to navigate presentations, posters and public speaking.

 For more information about any of these opportunities or to discuss additional support for graduate students, contact Associate Director Dr. Sue Weber at (215) 746.3643 or firstname.lastname@example.org.